robinkarim/Production-Book/docs/ini/installing-the-cirrent-agent-ini-on-raspberry-pi.rst

 **⏱️ This guide should take approximately 30 minutes to complete ⏱️**

-This guide covers how to install, configure, run, and use the Cirrent Agent (CA) on your Raspberry Pi to run the IoT Network Intelligence feature.
-By the end of this guide you will have the latest Cirrent Agent running on your Raspberry Pi and reporting data to the Cirrent Cloud.
-Data will be displayed in your Cirrent Console account.
+This guide covers how to install, configure, run, and use the CIRRENT™ Agent (CA) on your Raspberry Pi to run the IoT Network Intelligence feature.
+By the end of this guide you will have the latest CIRRENT™ Agent running on your Raspberry Pi and reporting data to the CIRRENT™ Cloud.
+Data will be displayed in your CIRRENT™ Console account.

 Requirements
 -------------